Video interviews for recruitment are so much more than a crisis solution

 It can be more efficient

-Because of the flexibility, it can be easier to arrange video interviewing at shorter notice or even outside of office hours (interviewers, as well as interviewees, can also be at home).
+Because of the flexibility, it can be easier to arrange video interviews for recruitment at shorter notice or even outside of office hours (interviewers, as well as interviewees, can also be at home).
 Plus, no small talk on the way in and out, no need to worry about refreshments etc.

 Tools such as ‘On demand’ interviewing can also be used: providing candidates with questions which they record themselves answering.
 This can be an efficient way of shortlisting candidates for full interviews.